 - Sidorin et al. (2014) note that there is possibly

-GLIMPSE bubble N107, which may indicate a SNR.
+overlapping GLIMPSE IR bubble N107, which may indicate a SNR.
+More

 - Kothes et al. (2014) report the discovery of a new